matthewwolak/nadiv/cran-comments.md

     Suggests or Enhances not in mainstream repositories: asreml

-  * Spellings are, in fact, correct. package 'asreml' availability is noted in DESCRIPTION
+  * spellings are, in fact, correct. package 'asreml' availability is noted in DESCRIPTION